 An employee leaves home to attend an all-day meeting.
 The employee returns home without any deviations after the meeting.
 The total distance traveled was 65 miles.
 The employee’s normal commute is 10 miles.
 Here, 55 miles can be reimbursed.

 On the way to a meeting, an employee takes a deviation to run personal errands.
 After the meeting, the employee drives to the office and then home.
-The mileage reimbursement will be allowed for the drive to the meeting minus the deviation and the mileage from the meeting to the office only.
+The miles that will be reimbursed are the drive to the meeting and the office.
+The deviation will not be excluded while calculating the amount.

 The IRS has four main requirements for mileage reimbursement claims to be included in the accountable reimbursement plan.
-It is advisable that the employees keep a log of these details as it will help them in filing expense claims.
+Advisable your employees to keep a log of these details as it will help them in filing expense claims.
 These are:

 Once these points are covered, it gets simpler and easier for the employees to file their expense reimbursement claims.

-A precise and concise mileage reimbursement policy helps employees stick to it and improves compliance.
-Moreover, it helps you avoid travel expense fraud and saves good bucks for the company.
+A precise and concise company mileage reimbursement policy helps employees stick to it and improves compliance.
+Moreover, it helps you avoid travel expense fraud and saves big bucks on business travel.

-Providing reimbursements according to a proper mileage reimbursement policy can be good for your brand image and can be a great way to improve employee morale.
-What takes a notch is when you make reimbursements simpler and less time-consuming with travel & expense management software like ITILITE.
+Providing reimbursements according to a proper mileage reimbursement policy can be good for your brand image.
+It is also a great way to improve employee morale.
+What takes it a notch up is when you make reimbursements simpler and less time-consuming.
+You can do that with travel & expense management software like ITILITE.

 Subscribe to the Itilite blog and never miss a post!